aya49/202105_sfu_setup_pythoncpp/writeup.md

 print(i)
 ```

-OR use one of any of the following loops that does the same thing.
+OR use one of any of the following loops that do the same thing.

 `while` loop: `while` my condition is true `:`, execute the code indented below.
 ```Python